GluuFederation/docs-oxd-prod/3.0.1/sources/libraries/csharp/index.md

 - redirectURI: A URL which the OP is authorized to redirect the user after authorization.

 **Request:**
-The client will send a registration request to the OP via the oxd server using the required parameters like the following example:

 ```csharp
  public ActionResult RegisterClient(string OpHost, int oxdport, string redirectUrl)